Motivic Decomposition of Projective Pseudo-homogeneous Varieties: Introduction

 \subsection{Notations}

-Throughout this paper $k$ is a perfect field of characteristic $p>3$ and $K$ denotes the algebraic closure of $k$. $\mathbb{G}_m$ denotes the usual multiplicative group. $G$ denotes a semi-simple algebraic group of inner type over $k$ and $G_0$ denotes the split form of $G$.
+Throughout this paper $k$ is a perfect field of characteristic $p>3$ and $K$ denotes the algebraic closure of $k$. $\mathbb{G}_m$ denotes the usual multiplicative group. $G$ denotes a semi-simple algebraic group of inner type over $k$.
 The set of vertices of the Dynkin diagram of $G$ (or equivalently the set of conjugacy classes of maximal parabolics in $G_K$) is denoted by $\Delta_G$.
 For a field extension $E$ of $k$, $\tau_{E} \subseteq \Delta_G$ denotes the subset that contain the classes of those maximal parabolics in $G_K$ defined over $E$.
 Given a parabolic subgroup scheme $\widetilde{P}$, $P$ denotes the underlying reduced subscheme.
 If $\widetilde{X}$ is a projective pseudo-homogeneous variety then $X$ denotes the corresponding projective homogeneous variety.\\ $\Lambda$ denotes a connected, finite, associative unital commutative ring.
 An example to keep in mind is a finite field of some prime characteristic.
-Let $Chow(k, \Lambda)$ denote the category of Chow motives over $k$ with coefficients in $\Lambda$ and $\mathcal{M}(V)$ denotes the Chow motive of $V$.
+Let $Chow(k, \Lambda)$ denote the category of Chow motives over $k$ with coefficients in $\Lambda$.
 Detailed exposition of $Chow(k, \Lambda)$ can be found in \cite{elman_quadratic}.
-The Tate motive $\mathcal{M}(Spec~k)(i)$ is denoted by $\Lambda(i)$. \\
+For a variety $X$, $\mathcal{M}(X)$ denotes the Chow motive of $X$.
+By $Ch_i(X)$ and $Ch^i(X)$ we mean the $i^{th}$ Chow group of $X$ graded by dimension and codimension respectively.
+The Tate motive $\mathcal{M}(Spec~k)\{i\}$ is denoted by $\Lambda\{i\}$ (The notation $\Lambda\{i\}$ is equal to $\Lambda(i)[2i]$ in Voevodsky's category of motives).
+For a motive $M$, $M\{i\}:=M \otimes \Lambda\{i\}$. \\